Chart Color Schemes

 Quindalup ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Quindalup, as per data from the Australian Bureau of Statistics Census 2016, showed lower cultural diversity with 76.9% of its population born in Australia, 88.9% being citizens, and 96.2% speaking English only at home.
-Christianity was the dominant religion, comprising 44.6% of Quindalup's population.
-Notably, Judaism was underrepresented, making up 0.0% compared to 0.1% in the Rest of WA.
+Quindalup, as per the data, showed lower cultural diversity with 76.9% of its population born in Australia, 88.9% being citizens, and 96.2% speaking English only at home.
+Christianity was the predominant religion, accounting for 44.6% of Quindalup's population.
+Notably, Judaism had a negligible presence, with 0.0% of the population, similar to the rest of WA (0.0%).

 Frequently Asked Questions - Diversity